Skip to main content

 • Reversal must be the opposite transaction type of the original transaction.

-• A reversal request was not previously submitted
+• A reversal request was not previously submitted.

 • The requestedExecutionDate of the reversal must be within five banking days of the original payment.